 We are also partnering with Siemens, the University of Alberta and the Northern Alberta Institute of Technology (NAIT) to construct a collaborative microgrid research facility in NAIT's new Productivity and Innovation Centre.
-This initiative, hybrid residential home projects known as DEMI (Distributed Energy demonstrating over 42% reduction Management Initiative), is the first in CO2e emissions when compared approved project to receive funds through the Alberta Climate Change Innovation and Technology Framework, and will help speed up decarbonization though the development of a technology implementation road map.
+This initiative, known as DEMI (Distributed Energy Management Initiative), is the first approved project to receive funds through the Alberta Climate Change Innovation and Technology Framework, and will help speed up decarbonization though the development of a technology implementation road map.